ablomer/clip-bot/README.md

 2. Click "New Application" and give it a name
 3. Go to the "Bot" section
 4. Click "Reset Token" to get your bot token (save this securely)
-5. Enable "Message Content Intent" under "Privileged Gateway Intents"
-6. Go to "OAuth2" > "URL Generator"
+5. Go to "OAuth2" > "URL Generator"
-7. Select scopes: `bot`
+6. Select scopes: `bot` and `applications.commands`
-8. Select permissions: `Send Messages`, `Read Messages/View Channels`, `Add Reactions`, `Send Messages in Threads`
+7. Select permissions: `Send Messages`, `Read Messages/View Channels`, `Send Messages in Threads`
-9. Copy the generated URL and invite the bot to your server
+8. Copy the generated URL and invite the bot to your server

 ## Installation